 Carolyn has been training and caring for animals since she was a child.
 She was a member of 4-H and trained, bred, and showed her horses starting in elementary school.
 As a young adult she became a 4-H leader and years later started the first dog agility program for 4-H students in her area.
 Carolyn’s childhood dogs were her best friends and gave her early insights into behavior and training.
 As an English Spring Spaniel breeder for many years, Carolyn continued to study dog behavior and showed her dogs in a variety of sports.
 As the founder and past president of the New England English Springer Spaniel Rescue, she evaluated, rehabilitated, trained and placed dozens of homeless dogs.
 While she no longer breeds dogs, her experiences of watching behavior from the whelping box through all stages of life has given her invaluable insights into her current work.

 Carolyn’s dream of training dogs and their people professionally started in 1985.
-She worked as a classroom instructor for one of the most progressive dog training businesses in the country until 1991 when she founded Gemini Dog Training, a full service training and daycare facility and then DOGS!
+She worked as a classroom instructor for one of the most progressive dog training businesses in the country until 1991 when she founded Gemini Dog Training, a full-service training and daycare facility and then founded DOGS!
 Learning Center in 2007.
-Through the years, Carolyn has always been involved in rescue and or shelter work.
+Through the years, Carolyn has always been involved in rescue and/or shelter work.
 She is a behavior consultant for the MSPCA, providing classes for reactive dogs and behavior therapy for shelter dogs and their families.
-As an innovator and risk-taker she helped develop, and is the Training Director for, Operation Delta Dog.
-ODD is a not for profit that trains shelter dogs for veterans with traumatic brain injuries and PTS in New England. (www.operationdeltadog.org) She also finds time to teach at K9 Nose Work® Training Camps throughout the country.
+As an innovator and risk-taker, she helped develop, and is the Training Director for, Operation Delta Dog.
+ODD is a non-profit that trains shelter dogs for veterans with traumatic brain injuries and PTS in New England. (www.operationdeltadog.org) She also finds time to teach K9 Nose Work® classes weekly and teach at K9 Nose Work® Training Camps throughout the country.

 Along with her training and behavior work, Carolyn wrote Clicker Basics for Dogs and Puppies.
 She has two DVD’s produced from the Clean Run Instructor Conference: one on Agility Foundation and one on Scaredy Dogs.
 Carolyn has co-taught canine cognition/behavior courses at Harvard University Extension School with Bruce Blumberg PhD and was an instructor for Karen Pryor Academy for many years.